Saurav-Paul/AI-virtual-assistant-python/README.md

 Test case generator can be generated using the given command,

-> Jarvis -cp gen
+> jarvis -cp gen

 It will analyze all the sample cases and generate gen.py(Test case generator) automatically.
 Yes, sometimes it might fail (In case of complex test cases).
 In this case, you have to write a generator manually (You can write in python or c++).

 There is also one command, to generate gen.py, brute.cpp(empty file) and sol.cpp(with your template).
 The command is given below,

-> Jarvis -cp setup
+> jarvis -cp setup

 ![testcase generator](https://github.com/Saurav-Paul/Saurav-Paul.github.io/blob/master/images/jarvis%20automatically%20setup.png)